In addition to the awards available through DePauw, Federal, and Indiana sources, there are many other organizations that also offer scholarships.

 Special OUTSIDE scholarship opportunities

-Rolla M. Malpas Trust - Special scholarship opportunity for outstanding Indiana public school students with significant financial need.
-The application deadline each year is February 15th.
-Scholarship is awarded in March.
-Additional information available at
+Rolla M. Malpas Trust Scholarship - Special scholarship opportunity for outstanding Indiana public school students with significant financial need.

 State-supported scholarship opportunities requiring a special application

-William A. Crawford Minority Teacher Scholarship - Awarded to Indiana resident minority (defined as black or hispanic) students planning to teach in an accredited school in Indiana upon graduation.
-Student must agree in writing to apply for a teaching positions in Indiana and, if hired, teach in Indiana for at least three years.
-Additional information is available at http://www.in.gov/che/4507.htm
+William A. Crawford Minority Teacher Scholarship - Awarded to Indiana resident minority (defined as black or Hispanic) students planning to teach in an accredited school in Indiana upon graduation.
+Students must agree in writing to apply for a teaching positions in Indiana and, if hired, teach in Indiana for at least three years.